Polish ESCS Qualifications 2021 - login system

 Analyzing the code

-, so we can't see it in the repository and the URL also doesn't work, so it seems like we don't have another choice.
+all of the code Well, it seems that we were totally right - if we successfully log in as admin we will get to see contents of flag.txt.
+The file is in .gitignore, so we can't see it in the repository and the URL also doesn't work, so it seems like we don't have another choice.

 It seems that the passwords are hardcoded, so the obvious route here would be to crack the admin password, but I haven't managed to find it in any online reverse lookup, so it can be probably ruled out - besides, what fun would it be to just wait for hashcat to chew through this sha256?
 There must be a more interesting solution.

-If we look through commit history we can see the initial commit and two commits titled fix
+If we look through commit history we can see the initial commit and two commits titled fix.

-appears to add the actual CTF mechanics to a previous even simpler app.
-That is - it adds the flag to the user.html
+The first fix appears to add the actual CTF mechanics to a previous even simpler app.
+That is - it adds the flag to the user.html template, modifies app.py to pass it to the template and adds the version script to index.html

-The second commit contains only a small change to a SECRET_KEY
+The second commit contains only a small change to a SECRET_KEY Flask variable and a new comment

 That is our biggest hint though.
-If the last change was adding a TODO, then surely it hasn't yet been done, so we can probably assume Flask['SECRET_KEY']
+If the last change was adding a TODO, then surely it hasn't yet been done, so we can probably assume Flask['SECRET_KEY'] is still set to \xCC repeated 16 times.

-is in Flask and why it needs to be secret, or in other words what can we do if we have it.
+The name immediately suggests that we learned something that we shouldn't - so now we just need to know what SECRET_KEY is in Flask and why it needs to be secret, or in other words what can we do if we have it.

 Demystifying secrets

-where we have two helpful responses.
+Fortunately a quick search can take us to this StackOverflow question titled demystify Flask app.secret_key where we have two helpful responses.
 It seems that Flask is using it to sign the session cookie.
 The cookie is not encrypted (which we can confirm in quickstart docs - "user could look at the contents of your cookie but not modify it").
-The first answer also mentions the library Flask uses - itsdangerous
+The first answer also mentions the library Flask uses - itsdangerous, and more specifically the URLSafeTimedSerializer class.

-From the docs we can see that to create an object of this class we need secret_key
+From the docs we can see that to create an object of this class we need secret_key (which we have), but can also add salt (which we don't yet know if is changed from the default in Flask), serializer, serializer_kwargs, signer and signer_kwargs.
+We can probably safely ignore the fallbacks.

 We could try using the defaults, but Flask is fortunately open source so we don't have to.
-We can quickly find its GitHub repository and from there go to the sessions.py
+We can quickly find its GitHub repository and from there go to the sessions.py file.
+After a quick search for URLSafeTimedSerializer we can find it in line 343, inside the SecureCookieSessionInterface class where we can find all of the default parameters:

 class SecureCookieSessionInterface(SessionInterface):